frsyuki/spread/README.md

     [localhost]$ spread-ds --cs 127.0.0.1 --address 127.0.0.1:18903 --nid 3 --rsid 1 \
                  --name ds3 --storage ./data-ds3
     [localhost]$ spread-gw --cs 127.0.0.1

+## Cluster management

+### Adding new DSs

+First, confirm the status of the cluster using *spreadctl* command.

+    $ spreadctl csaddr nodes
+    nid            name                 address   replset      state
+      0        mynode03      192.168.0.13:18900         0     active
+      1        mynode04      192.168.0.14:18900         0     active
+      2        mynode05      192.168.0.15:18900         1     active
+      3        mynode06      192.168.0.16:18900         1     active

+Next, run new servers.

+At last, the status will change:

+    $ spreadctl csaddr nodes
+    nid            name                 address   replset      state
+      0        mynode03      192.168.0.13:18900         0     active
+      1        mynode04      192.168.0.14:18900         0     active
+      2        mynode05      192.168.0.15:18900         1     active
+      3        mynode06      192.168.0.16:18900         1     active
+      4        mynode07      192.168.0.15:18900         2     active
+      5        mynode08      192.168.0.16:18900         2     active

+You may want to decrease the weight of the old replication sets.

+### Changing weight of load balancing

+  $ spreadctl csaddr replset
+  replset   weight       nids  names
+        0       10        0,1  mynode03,mynode04
+        1       10        2,3  mynode03,mynode06
+        2       10        4,5  mynode07,mynode08

+  $ spreadctl csaddr set_weight 0 5
+  $ spreadctl csaddr set_weight 1 5

+  $ spreadctl csaddr replset
+  replset   weight       nids  names
+        0        5        0,1  mynode03,mynode04
+        1        5        2,3  mynode03,mynode06
+        2       10        4,5  mynode07,mynode08

+### Recovering crashed DSs

+If a DS is crashed, it status will be "FAULT".
+Confirm it using *spreadctl* first.

+    $ spreadctl csaddr nodes
+    nid            name                 address   replset      state
+      0        mynode03      192.168.0.13:18900         0     active
+      1        mynode04      192.168.0.14:18900         0     FAULT
+      2        mynode05      192.168.0.15:18900         1     active
+      3        mynode06      192.168.0.16:18900         1     active

+If the data is not lost, just restart the fault server.
+Otherwise, run a new server using the same --nid and --rsid option with the crashed server.

+Then confirm that the status is went back to "active".

+    $ spreadctl csaddr nodes
+    nid            name                 address   replset      state
+      0        mynode03      192.168.0.13:18900         0     active
+      1        mynode07      192.168.0.17:18900         0     active
+      2        mynode05      192.168.0.15:18900         1     active
+      3        mynode06      192.168.0.16:18900         1     active

+### Detaching crashed DSs

+If a DS is crashed, it status will be "FAULT".
+Confirm it using *spreadctl* first.

+    $ spreadctl csaddr nodes
+    nid            name                 address   replset      state
+      0        mynode03      192.168.0.13:18900         0     active
+      1        mynode04      192.168.0.14:18900         0     FAULT
+      2        mynode05      192.168.0.15:18900         1     active
+      3        mynode06      192.168.0.16:18900         1     active

+If you want to detach the instead of recovering, run following command:

+    $ spreadctl csaddr remove_node 2

+Then confirm the status:

+    $ spreadctl csaddr nodes
+    nid            name                 address   replset      state
+      0        mynode03      192.168.0.13:18900         0     active
+      2        mynode05      192.168.0.15:18900         1     active
+      3        mynode06      192.168.0.16:18900         1     active

+### Recovering crashed CS

+Just restart it.

+Note that CS stores status of the cluster to "$storage_path/membership" and "$storage_path/fault" file.

+If membership file is lost, DSs whose status is "FAULT" will become detached.
+If fault file is lost, DSs whose status is "FAULT" will become "active", and go back to "FAULT" after timeout time elapsed.

+If you are going to recover these DSs, recover DSs before restarting CS.

+### Recovering crashed GW

+GW is a *stateless* server, so just restart it.

 ## Protocol